priti-patra/get_data_project/README.md

 * The script file "run_analysis.R" returns followings in given order.

     * **merged_feature_activity_subject**: This contains merged data from training and test sets of features ,activity and subject.It contains 10299 columns and 563 rows
     * **measurement_data**: This retrieved only the measurements data on the mean and standard deviation for each measurement by searching only for mean() and std().
-It contains 66 such measurement columns and an activity and a subject column(Totally 68 columns)
+It contains 66 such measurement columns and an activity and a subject column(Totally 68 columns).It doesnot include meanfreq() as that refers to Weighted average of the frequency components

     * **meaurement_data$activity**: This contains descriptive activity names to name the activities in the data set by assigning labels from activity_labels which takes labels from activity_labels.txt
-    * **names(measurement_data)** :   Columns of the data set contains descriptive names by removing (),.,- and converting into lowercase
+    * **names(measurement_data)** :   Columns of the data set contains descriptive names by removing (),.,- and converting into lowercase ,restricting word body appears only in  string and converting suject to factor type
     * **tidy_data** :This is a second, independent tidy data set with the average of each variable for each activity and each subject

 * The script also returns some intermediate data